TsienJin/a2s-reporter/README.md

-# A2S Prometheus Exporter
+# A2S Prometheus Reporter

 [//]: # ([![Docker Pulls]&#40;https://img.shields.io/docker/pulls/your-dockerhub-username/a2s-exporter.svg&#41;]&#40;https://hub.docker.com/r/your-dockerhub-username/a2s-exporter&#41; <!-- Optional: Replace with your Docker Hub link -->)

 [//]: # (<!-- Add other badges if you have them &#40;build status, license, etc.&#41; -->)

-A simple, lightweight Dockerized Prometheus exporter written in Go.
+A simple, lightweight Dockerized Prometheus reporter written in Go.
 It queries a specified game server using the Valve A2S protocol and exposes key server metrics via an HTTP endpoint (`/metrics`) for Prometheus consumption.

 ## Features